Mahoraba

 (まほらば, Mahoraba) is a Japanese manga series by Akira Kojima.
 It was serialized in Square Enix' Monthly Gangan WING manga magazine between November 2000 and July 2006, spanning a total of 12 tankōbon volumes.
 An anime television series adaptation titled Mahoraba: Heartful Days (まほらば〜Heartful days), was animated by J.C.Staff, aired on TV Tokyo from January 10, 2005, to June 26, 2005, spanning a total of 26 episodes.

 Plot

-Ryushi Shiratori to become a children's picture book writer, and he moves to an apartment, Narutaki-Sou (Narutaki Villa), in order to go to an art school in Tokyo.
+Ryushi Shiratori wants to become a children's picture book writer, and he moves to an apartment, Narutaki-Sou (Narutaki Villa), in order to go to an art school in Tokyo.
 Narutaki-Sou is an old Japanese style one-story house which doesn't fit in urban scenery.
 The complex is owned by his mother's cousin and the manager of the apartment is his second cousin, Kozue Aoba.
 They met each other when they were children, but Shiratori does not remember much of it.
 Unbeknownst to her eccentric personality, Ryushi moves to Narutaki-Sou to realize his dream.